lore96/ssr-react/README.md

  ✅ create a NODE.JS api environment; (implemented with branch serverApi);

- ✅ Implementing a static error page for server error;
+ ✅ Implementing a static error page for server error; (implemented with branch staticError)

- - implementing a local development without server side rendering (to speed up the developing time);
+ ✅ implementing a local development without server side rendering (to speed up the developing time); (implemented with branch devServer);

  - Redux testing